LiviuCP/goToScriptsPython/README.md

 From the navigation menu enter the comma character (,) and press ENTER in order to achieve this.
 You can run this function as many times as you wish.
 The system will toggle between the two directories.

 Note: if previously entering argument '.' the goToPrevDir function will re-visit the current directory.
-If no directory had been visited since entering the navigation mode the script will issue a warning and the current directory will remain unchanged.
+This also happens if no directory had been visited since entering the navigation mode.

 5.4.
 Adding a directory to favorites

 From navigation mode go to the directory you need to add to favorites.
 Then simply enter +> and press RETURN.
 Each directory can only be added once to the favorites menu.

-Another way of adding the directory would be executing the addToFavorites function with the dir path as argument (both relative and absolute paths are allowed).

 5.5.
 Removing a directory from favorites